tangshuang/nautil/docs/component/two-way-binding.md

 **Two-Way-Binding only works on nautil class components.**

-React primitive components and Function components do not support two-way-binding.
+React primitive components and functional components do not support two-way-binding.

 ```js
 import { Component } from 'nautil'